-The Company's financial assets mainly comprise of Bank balances and Loans given to group companies.
+The Company's financial assets mainly comprise Bank balances and loan given to group company.
 The impact in exchange rates on the bank balances is minimal.
-However, there is a loan given denominated in USD on which exchange differences would arise on periodic reset of exchange rates.
 As such, the effect of a sensitivity analysis on the Company's profit before tax is as below.